 Common Device Disposal Mistakes That Healthcare Providers Make

-Now let's review some common mistakes associated with device disposal to help ensure your organization avoids making them.
+Now let's review some common mistakes associated with device disposal to help ensure your organization avoids them.

 Training home healthcare workers — If your organization employs home healthcare workers, it's crucial that they are trained and aware of how to correctly dispose of devices that may have PHI on them.
 While there isn't a specified way for home healthcare workers to dispose of hardware, they should be trained with the rest of your staff and follow your organization's policies and procedures.

-Simple deletion of data isn't enough — Before reusing or disposing of hardware, some organizations may think that deleting all the data or even formatting the hard drive is enough.
+Simple deletion of data isn't enough — Before reusing or disposing of hardware; some organizations may think that deleting all the data or even formatting the hard drive is enough.
 But if you approach clearing data the wrong way, it can leave some data behind or even make it possible to retrieve all of the data.
-When devices store PHI, any failure to fully wipe a drive will put your practice and patients at risk, so it's important to have the appropriate procedures in place to correctly clear and purge any data.
+When devices store PHI, failing to fully wipe a drive will put your practice and patients at risk, so it's important to have the appropriate procedures in place to correctly clear and purge any data.

 How Long Should You Keep Devices With PHI?

 According to the HIPAA Security Rule, you should keep PHI and any devices containing this data for at least six years, though different states may have rules in place that require you to keep them longer.

 In addition, the HIPAA Privacy Rule states that organizations must "… apply appropriate administrative, technical, and physical safeguards to protect the privacy of medical records and other protected health information (PHI) for whatever period such information is maintained by a covered entity, including through disposal."

 Even if your organization is doing all that it can to best ensure HIPAA IT compliance, if devices are not disposed of correctly, your organization can face potential penalties.
 Those penalties and associated risks and expenses are likely to get much worse if a data breach occurs.
 They can include the following: